 3. Research approaches and methodology

 Decision making under conditions of uncertainty can be approached with ex ante analysis, aiming to prevent poor decisions being made, and the field has been extensively reviewed and many methodologies proposed (e.g. Walker et al., 2013; Beven, 2014; Kwakkel et al., 2016; Dittrich et al., 2016).
 In contrast, ex post analysis, which has been less explored, looks at decisions that have already been made under conditions of uncertainty.
-Ex ante analysis answers questions such as what decisions can be made under uncertainty, with which degree of uncertainty and how can we minimise that uncertainty?
-Ex post analysis seeks to answer different questions such as what decisions have been made under conditions of uncertainty and how has that uncertainty affected this decision making.
+Ex ante analysis answers questions such as what decisions can be made under uncertainty, with which degree of uncertainty, and how can we minimise that uncertainty.
+Ex post analysis seeks to answer different questions such as what decisions have been made under conditions of uncertainty, and how has that uncertainty affected this decision making.
 Results from ex post analysis should feed back into ex ante analysis to make a more complete presentation of the uncertainties that are factors in such decision making.
 As researched here, our ex post analysis aims in this way to gain insight from the past with which to help guide decisions now and in the future.

 We acknowledge here the intellectual context of our work.
 We recognise the importance of theory-driven analysis of how actors engage with their own lack of knowledge (e.g. Gross and McGoey, 2015).
-However, we have found three more empirical approaches to describing and tackling decision making under conditions of uncertainty to be more useful.
+However, we have found three rather more empirical approaches to describing and tackling decision making under conditions of uncertainty to be of greater value here.
 Thus Arentsen et al. (2000) advocate science, incrementalism and openness/learning.
 Raadgever et al. (2011) emphasise ignoring uncertainty, knowledge generation, interaction and coping.
-Kasperson (2008) lists delay to gather further information, targeting critical uncertainties for priority analysis, enlarging the knowledge base through lateral thinking, invoking the precautionary principle, using an adaptive management approach, and building a resilient society (White, 2008).
+Kasperson (2008) promotes a strategy of delay to gather further information, targeting critical uncertainties for priority analysis, enlarging the knowledge base through lateral thinking, invoking the precautionary principle, using an adaptive management approach, and building a resilient society (White, 2008).

 From these ideas we developed a simple analytical framework to better categorise and thereby better understand the role that uncertainty can play in decisions about flood problems (Figure 2).
 This framework identifies and classifies interrelations between reactions and responses to risk and uncertainty.
 Several decision strategies can of course operate simultaneously and any particular strategy may involve a combination of elements.
 Thus the probability aspects of urban flooding may be ignored, but the areas likely to be flooded may be mapped to reduce uncertainties in this respect.
 Coping with uncertainties can occur at the same time as collecting information to reduce them.
 The framework as in Figure 2 should not be seen as ignoring these complexities.